-A second impression derives from the long, semi-quaver melismas on aller----all (humans) indicating Bach's emphasis of the universality of the message.
+A second impression derives from the long, semi-quaver melismas on aller—-all (humans) indicating Bach’s emphasis of the universality of the message.
 There are two complete fugal expositions in which the voices enter from the lowest to the highest (beginning bars 1 and 20), paralleling imagery suggestive of the upward striving human spirit.
 The ideas of struggling and endeavour are also embedded within the rising scale of the fugue subject, taking us from the solidarity and rooted-ness of a tonic C minor chord, to a high, somewhat enigmatic, tonally dissonant but powerfully expressive d flat.

 Thus, in the course of this short piece we discover a combination of defiance, continual striving upwards, a brief suggestion of uncertainty and indecision and an ultimate emphasis on the universality of the human condition.
-The music, in this case, seems to convey the messages more richly and precisely than the words!
+The music, in this case, seems to convey the messages more richly, concisely and precisely than the words!

 The reference to the first movement of the fifth Brandenburg Concerto in the strings has often been commented upon.
-Readers will reach their own conclusions as to whether this is accidental, symbolic or simply another of Bach's communications with the Lord.
-Or, might it have been a private joke with his family or those of his students who were conversant with his general repertoire?
+Readers will reach their own conclusions as to whether this is accidental, symbolic or simply another of Bach’s communications with the Lord.
+Or, might it have been a private joke with his family or those of his students who were familiar with his general repertoire?